|Termite Baiting in Australia • Benefits & Limitations|

 YES. termite baiting can be highly effective BUT only where a sufficient number of termites "find" and consume the termite bait.
 The system is preferred by some home-owners as the termite bait is of very low hazard to humans and other mammals and is an environmemtally friendly product.

-Are all licensed pest controllers properly trained?
+Are all licensed pest controllers properly trained in termite control ?
 NO. It is far too easy to obtain a State Govt Pest Controllers Licence - BE CAREFUL - click here for more details.

 What sort of harm can termites cause?
 This can vary greatly depending on the species of termites, the size of the colony, it's age and vigor as well as other factors, such as the availability of food sources.
 There are many other factors that can play a role in the speed of attack and the extent of damage.
 In many cases where attack is detected early, the cost of repairs is most often minimal.
 But the longer the infestation lasts, the greater the damage and cost of rectifying the problem, particularly if they get into the structural roofing timbers.
 Termites can also damage books, clothing and a wide range of other cellulose based items.

 How often should my property be inspected?
-Australian Standard AS3660 advises that properties should be inspected at intervals of every 3 to 6 months in designated high risk situations and otherwise annually.
+Australian Standard AS3660 states properties should be inspected every 3 to 6 months in designated high risk situations and otherwise annually.

 What is the average risk factor of termite attack and damage? based upon industry and CSIRO studies, it appears about 1 in 3 houses will be attacked and/or damaged by termites during the economic life of the structure.
 Thus the risk usually increases with the age and location of the property.
 However, there have been cases of new homes being severely damaged within 3 months of construction.

 What do I do if I find termites?
 Do NOT disturb them or attempt to treat them yourself with sprays or aerosols.
 Call in a professional pest controller.
-Disturbing the termites will most likely cause the foraging termites to avoid the immediate area and move to another area of the building where they may severely damage timbers before detection.
+Disturbing the termites will most likely cause the foraging termites to avoid the immediate area and move to another area of the building..

 Are all termite species harmful to houses?
 No, there are more than 300 Australian termite species.
 A large number of these feed on grasses, standing trees or decayed timbers.
 In nature their role is to recycle important nutrients.
 Only about a dozen species common in urban areas will cause severe damage to timber structures.
 It is important that you engage a professional pest controller to inspect and assess the risk of termite infestation, integrated control methods and likelihood of success.

 If I have disturbed active termites in my property what should I do?
 Try not to disturb them further.
-Try to collect 10 to 20 specimens, preferably termites with darker heads (these are soldier termites).
-Place these termites in a mixture of 70% methylated spirits and 30% water to preserve them for identification.
+Try to collect about 20 specimens, preferably the soldier termites with darker heads.
+Place termites in a mixture of 70% methylated spirits / 30% water to preserve them for identification.

 How long does it take for termite bait to kill the termite colony?
 This depends on many environmental variables, such as (1) the species of termite - some are very timid and will avoid a baiting location even if only mildly disturbed (2) the amount of termites that ingest the termite bait - if the baiting location has very few termites then effective baiting may not occur (3) the time of year - in a cold winter the termites may largerly hibernate.
 In ideal circumstances - the right species - warm weather - heavy feeding locations - it will likely take about 6 to 12 weeks.

 Verification of termite colony elimination?
-In vast majority of cases of termites in a building, it is virtually impossible to 100% verify a total colony elimination if the nest is hidden underground and totally out of sight.
-However, substantial bait depletion (feeding) and affected sickly termites being observed and recorded by the pest controller can provide high level confidence that there has been a decline in colony numbers of worker termites (they do the damage) to reduce severe on-going damage to the building.
+In the majority of cases of termites in a building, it is virtually impossible to 100% verify a total colony elimination if the nest is hidden underground and totally out of sight.
+However, substantial bait depletion (feeding) and affected sickly termites being observed and recorded can provide high level confidence that there has been a decline in colony numbers of worker termites (they do the damage) to reduce severe on-going damage to the building.